Meeting Time: June 12, 2020 at 8:00am PDT

 • Default_avatar

-Taliyah Campbell almost 4 years ago
+Taliyah Campbell over 4 years ago

 Hi, My name is Taliyah Campbell, a current employee at EBAYC and I work at Rosevelt Middle School.
 I am writing in support of this measure because I would like to see both Garfield and Roosevelt included in facilities upgrades and renovations.
 Being in classroom and helping with students or being on campus in general, I do believe that students and staff need a better work/school environment to focus on supporting eachother.